KohheePeace/coderhackers/docs/flutter-crud2a/11-provider-basics.md

 ---
-title: Step11 Provider Basic
+title: Step11 Provider Basics
 ---

 ## Goal of this step
-- Learn basic provider
+- Learn provider basics

 Provider is very simple.